 - There needs to be two featured full-length performance spaces; one space for 45-minute to one hour cuttings (seating about 200 people), and one space for marathon performances (about 100 seats).

-- A performance space is needed for IE Showcase on Sunday morning.
+- A space is needed for Opening and Closing Ceremonies.

 - Area for buses to arrive at conference and park

 - Large STO room in high traffic area, needs tables and to be locked each evening with Silent Auction.

 - Spaces for vendors with electricity (high traffic area),- each vendor needs a table and two chairs.